n8n-io/self-hosted-ai-starter-kit/README.md

 ### Setup
 - Clone this repo
 - **Optionally** edit the credentials in the `.env` file
+- If you have an Nvidia GPU, run `docker compose --profile gpu-nvidia up`
+- Otherwise to run inference services on your CPU, run `docker compose --profile cpu up`
-- Run `docker compose up -d`, and wait a couple of minutes for all the containers to become healthy.
+- Wait a couple of minutes for all the containers to become healthy.

 ### Included service endpoints
 - [n8n](http://localhost:5678/)